-CLASS ENTRY (abstract)

-Purpose The abstract parent of all ENTRY subtypes.
+CLASS ENTRY (a abstract) Purpose The abstract parent of all ENTRY subtypes.
 An ENTRY is the root of a logical item of "hard" clinical information created in the "clinical statement" context, within a clinical session.
 There can be numerous such contexts in a clinical session.
-Observations and other Entry types only ever document information cap- tured/created in the clinical session documented by the enclosing Composition.
-(The effect of this is that pathology results etc, if represented in the EHR, must be expressed as Entries inside Compositions representing the session in the pathol- ogy lab, not within Compositions created during a consultation during which a clinician might read the pathology result and make some decision based on it.)
+Observations and other Entry types only ever document information captured/created in the clinical session documented by the enclosing Composition.
+(The effect of this is that pathology results etc, if represented in the EHR, must be expressed as Entries inside Compositions representing the session in the pathology lab, not within Compositions created during a consultation during which a clinician might read the pathology result and make some decision based on it.)
 An ENTRY is also the minimal unit of information any query should return, since a whole ENTRY (including subparts) records spatial structure, timing information, and contextual information, including meaning-changing modifiers as well as the subject and generator of the information.

-CEN Cluster OCC

-OMG HDTF COAS::HealthRecordEntry and COAS::ObservationQualifier, a generic class which is used to represent context attributes which are concretely modelled here.
+CEN Cluster OCC OMG HDTF COAS::HealthRecordEntry and COAS::ObservationQualifier, a generic class which is used to represent context attributes which are concretely modelled here.
 Synapses The Item class is the closest match for Entry as described here.

-GEHR CONTENT

-HL7 Act

-Inherit CONTENT_ITEM

-Attributes Signature Meaning
+GEHR CONTENT HL7 Act Inherit CONTENT_ITEM Attributes Signature Meaning language: CODE_PHRASE Mandatory indicator of the localised language in which this Entry is written.
+Coded from open EHR Code Set "languages". encoding: CODE_PHRASE Name of character set in which text values in this Entry are encoded.
+Coded from open EHR Code Set "character sets".

-CLASS ENTRY (abstract) subject: RELATED_PARTY Id of human subject of this ENTRY; usually the patient, but may be: organ donor foetus a family member another clinically relevant person Relationship of subject of this ENTRY to the subject of the record.
+CLASS ENTRY (abstract) subject: RELATED_PARTY Id of human subject of this ENTRY; usually the patient, but may be: • organ donor • foetus • a family member • another clinically relevant person Relationship of subject of this ENTRY to the subject of the record.
 May be coded.
-If it is the patient, coded as "self". provider : PARTICIPATION Id of provider of statement in this ENTRY, which might be: • the patient • a patient agent, e.g. parent, guardian • the clinician • a device or software protocol: ITEM_STRUCTURE Description of how and/or why the information in this entry was arrived at.
-For OBSERVATIONS, this is a description of the method or instru- ment used.
+If it is the patient, coded as "self". provider: PARTICIPATION Id of provider of statement in this ENTRY, which might be: • the patient • a patient agent, e.g. parent, guardian • the clinician • a device or software protocol: ITEM_STRUCTURE Description of how and/or why the information in this entry was arrived at.
+For OBSERVATIONS, this is a description of the method or instrument used.
 For EVALUATIONS, how the evaluation was arrived at.
 For INSTRUCTIONS, how to execute the instruction.
 This may take the form of references to guidelines, including manually folowed and executable; knowledge references such as a paper in Medline; clinical reasons within a largercare process. act_id: String Optional act identifier for this Entry, used by e.g. a workflow system for an act to which this ENTRY corresponds.
-This identifier might have internal syntax and meaning to an external processor. guideline_id: OBJECT_REF Optional external identifier of guide- line creating this action if relevant other_participations : List <participation></participation> Other participations at ENTRY level - archetypable.
+This identifier might have internal syntax and meaning to an external processor. act_status: DV_CODED_TEXT Optional act status indicator for this entry. guideline_id: OBJECT_REF Optional external identifier of guide- line creating this action if relevant other_participations: List <participation></participation> Other participations at ENTRY level - archetypable.

-CLASS ENTRY (abstract) Invariants Subject_exists: subject /= Void and then (subject.relationship.type.is_equal("DV_CODED_TEXT")) implies Terminology_id_Subject_relationships.has (subject.relation-ship.terminology_id.value) Provider_exists: provider /= Void and then provider.func-tion.is_equal("DV_CODED_TEXT")) implies Terminology_id_Provider_functions.has (provider.func-tion.terminology_id.value) Other_participations_valid: other_participations /= Void implies not other_participations.is_empty
+CLASS ENTRY (abstract) Invariants Language_valid: language /= Void and then code_set("languages").has(language) Encoding_valid: encoding /= Void and then code_set("character sets").has(encoding) Subject_exists: subject /= Void Provider_valid: provider /= Void Act_status_valid: act_status /= Void implies terminology("openehr").codes_for_group_name("act status", "en") .has(act_status.defining_code) Other_participations_valid: other_participations /= Void implies not other_participations.is_empty Archetype_root_point: is_archetype_root